Jan 14, 2023

 Or if you're trying to put an image there, I'm going to come down here to Well, let me show you this thing.

-First, let me just save and exit out of this.
+First, let me just save and exit this.

 Because I actually have an app installed out here.